carlapariasm/module_structure/README.md

 Once you have PyTorch installed, you can simply copy the TensorCalculator class from this repository into your project.

 # Usage
-Import the TensorCalculator class into your Python script: from tensor_calculator import TensorCalculator
+Import the TensorCalculator class into your Python script: from tensor_exercise.tensor_calculator import TensorCalculator

 Initialize a TensorCalculator object: calculator = TensorCalculator()